Are you following your team to Kingsholm in Gloucester? Every rugby fan should attend at least one match in this famously raucous old stadium.

 Just be sure that you check the times of the last train.
 You can expect them to stop some time between 10.30 pm and 11 pm.

-The other thing to be aware of is that the train station in Cheltenham is a good twenty-minute walk from the town centre.
+It’s also worth knowing that the Cheltenham Spa station is a good twenty minutes walk from the town centre.

 Great Rugby Pubs In Gloucester